1Hive/website/docs/projects/welcome.md

 ---
-id: redemptions
+id: projects-welcome
-sidebar_label: Redemptions
+sidebar_label: Welcome
-title: Redemptions App
+title: Welcome
 ---
 This needs to be written.